gunjansaha55/Crowds/README.md

 cd backend
 npx hardhat compile
-npx hardhat run scripts/deploy.js --network
+npx hardhat run scripts/deploy.js --network rinkeby

 2. Update the contract addresses and ABI in the frontend code to interact with the deployed contracts on the Rinkeby testnet.